z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 # DAY 15: Monday 4th November 2024

+## Case 141 - xgboost, bagging for loop
+- xgb.XGBClassifier()
+- xgboostANDbagging.ipynb is used, in which a for-loop is used and each bagging estimator is analysed to find the best bagging estimators. the HIGHEST ROC one is chosen which is 4
+- BaggingClassifier(estimator=model, n_estimators=4, verbose=2)
+- feature importance on top 35 features
+- simple imputer
+- maxabs scaler
+--xgb1.csv

+model accuracy = 0.9975351111231496
+roc = 0.5287822330483466
+accuracy: 0.94413

 ## Case 141 - catboost, feature importance decreased
 - CatBoostClassifier(max_depth=1, n_estimators=2000, learning_rate=0.1)
 - BaggingClassifier(estimator=model, n_estimators=50, verbose=2)